ai4os/DEEPaaS/doc/source/cli/deepaas-cli.rst

 .. option:: --model-name MODEL_NAME

     Specify the model to be used.
-If not specified, DEEPaaS will serve all the models that are available.
-If specified, DEEPaaS will serve only the specified model.
-You can also use the DEEPAAS_V2_MODEL environment variable.
+If not specified, DEEPaaS will fail if there are more than only one models available.

-    WARNING: Serving multiple models is deprecated and will be removed in the future, therefore it is strongly suggested that you specify the model you want to or that you ensure that only one model is available.

 Files
 =====